 2000 - Present

-The Rev. Dr. Lawrence E. Frizzell (left) with Pope Saint John Paul II
+Fr.
+Frizzell with Pope John Paul II.

 The Reverend Dr. Lawrence E. Frizzell, Monsignor Oesterreicher's colleague and successor, has faithfully carried out the mission of the Institute since 1993.

 Father Frizzell's dedication to his vocation and to the ministry of reconciliation between Christians and the Jewish people prompted Pope Benedict XVI to appoint him as Consultor to the Commission for Religious Relations with the Jews in the Pontifical Council for Promoting Christian Unity in 2008.
 Pope Francis renewed Father Frizzell's appointment in 2014 for another period of five years.

 Under Father Frizzell's guidance, the Institute continues to make a significant local, regional and global impact in our world.
 As we celebrate our 64th anniversary, we progressively look forward to advancing and strengthening Jewish-Christian relations among a new generation of scholars, theologians, educators and students who are committed to promoting universal peace through their shared values, practices and traditions.